Alan L. Gropman: Publications

 Gropman's official correspondence and papers along with his research material are archived at the Air Force Historical Research Agency.
 Some of his archived documents are restricted due to the material's security classification.
 Much of the archived material is related to his book that chronicles African Americans in the United States military and the military's desegregation efforts from 1945 through 1964.
-The archive include important reports and policy documents from World War II through the Kennedy and Johnson administrations.
+The archive includes important reports and policy documents from World War II through the Kennedy and Johnson administrations.